Gerry Glenn Jones is a writer of fiction and nonfiction, as well as scripts for theatre and film. This is a factual article.

 The first known use of organized labor was created by the pharaohs.
 It was very apparent in the building of the pyramids.
 This process of organized labor was once believed to be through the use of slaves brought together by the pharaohs, but it is believed by some now that they were built by paid laborers.
 This was announced by Egypt's chief archaeologist, Zahi Hawass.
 He provided the following evidence to substantiate his claim.

-He said the builders were skilled workers from poor families but were builders who came from poor families and were respected for their work.
+He said the builders were skilled workers from poor families and were respected for their work.
 The workers who died during the construction of the pyramids were buried in tombs near the sacred pyramids.

 Hawass further stated their burials close to the pyramids and the burial preparations for the afterlife would not have been done for slaves.
 He said they were surrounded by jars that were once filled with supplies for use in the afterlife.